Workplace Mental Health - Developing a Structured Approach

 A number of factors have combined in the EU member States of Ireland and the United Kingdom which will determine how employers will respond to workplace mental health.
 Workplace mental health is now a safety issue.
 TheInstitution of Occupational Safety and Health (IOSH) have taken the lead and are declaring that workplace mental health is now a safety issue and that its members are well placed

 Focus on compliance, risk assessments and employee support therapy.

 IOSH Magazine's March 2019 issue focused on evaluating employee assistance programmes and implemenng structured wellbeing programmes.
 IOSH is urging its members to think safety, compliance, risk assessments, and employee support therapy to address the mental health issues that are now impacting the workplace.

 Learning objectives: Those attending this presentation will learn about the following

-- How to conduct a behavioural risk assessment for all risks, including mental health and disabilities.
+- How to conduct a mental health risk assessments for all mental health risks and providing reasonable accommodation for employees with disabilities.